System: Blue Horizon

 |Secondary Contaminants||Year Tested||Units||SMCL||Your Water||Violation?||Source|

 |Unregulated Contaminants||Year Tested||Units||SMCL||Your Water||Violation?||Source|

-1 SMCLs are guidelines only, set by EPA to control the adverse effects that minerals like iron and manganese can cause (taste, odor, staining of sinks and fixtures).
+5 SMCLs are guidelines only, set by EPA to control the adverse effects that minerals like iron and manganese can cause (taste, odor, staining of sinks and fixtures).
 A water system infrastructure improvement project is underway for a water treatment facility that will remove naturally occurring iron and manganese from the source water.
-Pilot study testing was completed in December 2020 and the treatment plant is now being designed.
-Once the design is complete and approved by the Department of Health, it will be constructed and placed in service.
+A pilot study for iron and manganese treatment was conducted in 2021.
+Once the design is complete and approved by the DOH, it will be constructed and placed in service.

 Washington Water is compliant with health and safety codes mandating use of lead-free materials in water system replacements, repairs, and new installations.
 We have no known lead service lines in our systems.
 We test and treat (if necessary) water sources to ensure that the water delivered to customer meters meets water quality standards and is not corrosive toward plumbing materials.